2lian/asyncio-for-robotics/using_with_ros.md

     sub_task = asyncio.create_task(hello_world_subscriber())
     await asyncio.wait([sub_task, pub_task])
 ```

+In ROS 2 you cannot compose functions and tasks so easily.

 **Note:** You can possibly run both pub and sub in separate sessions thus nodes.